Back Pain After Chemo: Can Chemo Cause Sciatica? | MyBCTeam

 Taxane Acute Pain Syndrome

-In many cases, CIPN develops from acute (early onset) pain, usually in the hips, legs, and feet.
-Taxane chemotherapy drugs often cause this type of acute pain, called taxane acute pain syndrome (TAPS), also known as paclitaxel-associated acute pain syndrome or taxane-induced myalgia-arthralgia syndrome.
+In many cases, CIPN develops from acute (early-onset) pain, usually in the hips, legs, and feet.
+Taxane chemotherapy drugs often cause this type of pain, called taxane acute pain syndrome (TAPS), which is also known as paclitaxel-associated acute pain syndrome or taxane-induced myalgia-arthralgia syndrome.
 Compared with CIPN, TAPS pain is described as sharper and more burning or radiating, and it usually goes away in a few days.

 TAPS occurs in about 70 percent of people undergoing taxane chemotherapy.
 The symptoms generally start within 24 to 48 hours of receiving taxane and can last up to a week.
 The syndrome is believed to be caused by toxic effects of the drug and inflammation.
 Researchers believe that TAPS nerve pain gradually develops into CIPN.